-In this chapter, you will learn how to ensure that the conclusions we can make are logical and sound.
+So far, you have learnt to ask a RQ, select a study design, and find a sample to study.
+In this chapter, you will learn how to ensure that the conclusions are logical and sound.
 You will learn to:

 - identify issues that might negatively impact internal validity.

 - identify issues that might impact the values of the response variables.

 Consider the letter-typing RQ again (from Example 5.3):

 For students in this course this semester, is the average number of words typed per minute on a keyboard the same for females and males?

 For this study, the population is 'Students in this course this semester' and the outcome is 'the average number of letters typed per minute' (say, 'typing speed').
 The between-individuals comparison is between females and males, and since the sex of the student cannot be manipulated by the researchers, there is no intervention.
 The study is observational.

 The measured the typing speed (the response variable) of many individuals will vary (Fig. 6.1; left bars): It is very unlikely that every student in the study will record the same typing speed.
 The typing speeds can vary due to many reasons (Fig. 6.2):